 – The Ontario Curriculum: French As A Second Language (2013)

-French Immersion Kindergarten registration coincides with the regular English Kindergarten registration.
+French Immersion Kindergarten application coincides with the regular English Kindergarten registration.

-For more information on the UGDSB’s French Immersion Registration and Selection Process, visit the board’s website.
+For more information on the UGDSB’s French Immersion Application and Selection Process, visit the board’s website.

 DELF scholaire is a diploma issued by the French Ministry of National Education in recognition of French-language studies.
 These diplomas are recognized around the world. … see more